chadley78/Located-iOS-App/INVITATION_SERVICE_README.md

 5. Validate invitation code format and expiration
 6. Check family.members for pending children with status: "pending"
 7. Verify ChildDisplayItem.isPending logic in FamilyModels.swift
+8. **For map issues**: Verify that map listens to authenticated user ID, not pending UUID
+9. **For ID replacement**: Check logs for "Replacing pending child ID with authenticated user ID"

 ## Pending Invitations Implementation